The Life of a Seismic Gas Explorer in Canada’s Wilderness

 Unless you played poker, money was no good back in the bush, after all.

 Hicks finally swore off seismic in stages.
 The lure of decent money and expense-free living is hard to forget when you need to earn a dollar, and he had to swear off winter seismic on three separate occasions before it actually stuck.
 The first time had been a safety matter.
-The dumbest man he’d ever met – a massive Newfoundlander who reminded him of Sloth from The Goonies, but with a short fuse and a penchant for heaving an 240-centimetre metal stomping pole at people’s heads – pushed him backwards and nearly impaled him on a slashed sapling.
+The dumbest man he’d ever met—a massive Newfoundlander who reminded him of Sloth from The Goonies, but with a short fuse and a penchant for heaving an eight-foot metal stomping pole at people’s heads—pushed him backwards and nearly impaled him on a slashed sapling.

 Three years later, a sandwich was the deciding factor.
 The veggies on it were frost-burned by the time he sat down to eat his lunch, and he figured he wasn’t getting paid enough for this shit.